surgelove/trading_strategies_testbed/README.md

 - **Volume Simulation**: Corresponding trading volume data generation
 - **Multiple Timeframes**: Generate data at various intervals for strategy testing
 - **Scenario Analysis**: Test strategies under different market conditions

+## Backtesting

+For comprehensive strategy testing and optimization, see the detailed methodology in [aia backtesting.pdf](aia%20backtesting.pdf).

+### Steps
+1. During the week, a gatherer running on a remote server gathers price data from OANDA for instruments of interest into database.
+2. At end of week, Interactive Brokers is queried to get price data for other instruments of interest which are inserted into the database.
+3. Databases are kept in a vault, one database per week.

+### Backtesting Process
+- For each week
+  - For each instrument
+    - For each strategy
+      - Run algorithms
+      - Generate signals
+      - Make decisions
+      - Calculate outcomes
+      - Compare strategies
+      - Compare outcomes
+      - Tweak strategies for better outcomes

 ## Current Notebooks